Meghana2888/assignment-1/README.md

-# 💼 Brajesh Kumar — Personal Portfolio Website
+# 💼 Vura Sai Meghana — Personal Portfolio Website

 Welcome to my **personal portfolio website** repository!
 This project showcases my profile as a **Full Stack Web Developer** and **Competitive Programmer**, built using HTML, CSS, and JavaScript.
 The site is designed to be fully responsive, visually engaging, and smooth in user interaction.